christopher5106/christopher5106.github.io/_posts/2018-10-20-course-three-natural-language-and-deep-learning.markdown

 Have a look at [SentencePiece](https://github.com/google/sentencepiece).
 Note that 'space' character is treated as a symbol and pretokenization of the sequences is not necessary.

-# Distributed representations for the symbols of the dictionary
+# Distributed representations of the symbols

 Now we have a dictionary, each text block can be represented by a sequence of token ids.
 Such a representation is discrete and does not encode the semantic meaning of the token.
 In order to do so, we associate each token with a vector of dimension d to be learned.
 All tokens are represented by an embedding matrix